Zork: Legacy

 Zork has been described as "by far the most famous piece of [interactive fiction]" and "the father figure of the genre".
 Game historian Matt Barton contended that "to say that Zork is an influential adventure game is like saying the Iliad is an influential poem".
 Rather than simply influencing games, Barton said it instead showed that the computer could simulate a rich virtual world, and helped lay the foundations of video game concepts around exploring, collecting objects, and overcoming problems.
 Nick Montfort, in his book on interactive fiction Twisty Little Passages: An Approach to Interactive Fiction (2003), suggested that Zork's legacy and influence lay not in its parser or writing, but in the way it modeled the game world as a complex, dynamic space that the player moved through.
 Janet Murray, in Hamlet on the Holodeck (1997), considered this a result of the way the game was programmed compared to other games of the time, with each area, item, and actor modeled as their own object that could act and be acted upon.
 Historians have argued that Zork, along with Colossal Cave Adventure, influenced the creation of the MUD genre, and through it the more recent massively multiplayer online role-playing game genre.

-Zorks natural language parser has been noted as having a strong personality, and one of the first games to have one.
+The game's natural language parser has been noted as having a strong personality, and it was one of the first games to have one.
 It has been cited as starting a strong trend in writing for adventure games having "metafictional humor, and tendency towards self-parody".
 Decades later Zork is still cited as an inspiration for text interfaces such as chatbots.
 It has also been used, along with other text adventure games, as a framework for testing natural language processing systems.